chrsjhnsn/tmux-chronicler/README.md

 The author of tmux-logging has, for reasons unknown, chosen not to acknowledge or accept some truly excellent community contributions to this project.
 This fork aims to be more up-to-date.
 I've also made several changes to ensure the saved filename is more human readable.

-Merged in are pull requests to the original project from:
+Additionally, I merged in pull requests to the original project from:
 * bedge
 * laggardkernel
 * Kr1ss-XD
-* modax

-Thank you all for your hard work!
+Thank you all for your work!

 # Tmux Logging